MBAD African Bead Museum now enters its next phase as a civic and cultural leader.

-The design and construction is spearheaded in kind by Lorcan O'Herlihy Architects and aims to provide a museum-quality setting that amplifies the strong, creative identity and energy embedded in the existing spaces.
+The design and construction is spearheaded in kind by Lorcan O'Herlihy Architects for a long view that aims to provide a museum-quality setting that amplifies the strong, creative identity and energy embedded in the existing spaces.

 Why now?
 Why Detroit?
 Why does your support matter?